junkofujiwara/team-members/README.md

 ### Usage: Create Teams and Members
 Purpose: To create teams and members.<br/>
-How to Use: Execute following commandline with your target organization name and token (Personal Access Token).
+How to Use: Execute following command-line with your target organization name and token (Personal Access Token).
 Processes teams and member creations from the files `teams.csv` and `members.csv`.<br/>
 Note: When you have team synchronization set up for a team with your organization's identity provider (IdP), you will see an error if you attempt to use the API for making changes to the team's membership.
 [Reference](https://docs.github.com/en/rest/teams/members?apiVersion=2022-11-28#add-or-update-team-membership-for-a-user)

-- Commandline
+- command-line
 `python3 team_members.py create -o <org-name> -t <token>`
 - Input
 `teams.csv` and `members.csv`